 Figure 2.
-Illustrative Resource Supply Curve
+Illustrative Resource Energy Supply Curve

-Each resource's supply is offered at a price based on its marginal cost of supplying energy.
+Each resource's energy supply is offered at a price based on its marginal cost of supplying energy.
 The marginal cost of supply can reflect production costs and opportunity costs.
 Marginal production costs for fossil resources include costs for fuel, variable operations and maintenance (O&M), and emission.
 These costs reflect resource-specific characteristics, including fuel type, heat rate, and emission rates.
 Dual-fuel (gas/oil) resources are modeled such that unit offers supply using the fuel with the lowest marginal cost, subject to constraints on fuel supply.
+The model does not consider unit-level permit requirements that may impose certain operational limitations, including limitations on the use of alternate fuels.

 Unit-specific production costs, heat rates, and emissions rates underlying units' offers are based on data from SNL Financial as of August 2019.
 Units not yet in service are assigned unit characteristics from similar, recently-built units.
-Reserve and DA energy option capabilities (Claim10, Claim30, "Claim60", "Claim240") for each unit are provided by ISO-NE.

 The model simplifies unit offers by assuming supply is offered in one block rather than multiple blocks.
-This assumption simplifies certain modeling complexities that are beyond the project's scope, but should not meaningfully affect the analysis of ESI's impacts.
+This assumption simplifies certain modeling complexities that are beyond the project's scope, but appear unlikely to meaningfully affect the analyses estimates of ESI's impacts.
 The model accounts for certain unit operational limitations.
+Units that can supply DA energy options or real-time operating reserves through ramp capability can only provide such ancillary service supply when also supplying energy.